Pharmaceutical Affairs Act

 Article 53

-Drugs imported by dealers of drugs may be sold after repackaging conducted according to the following:
+Drugs imported by drug dealers may be sold after repackaging conducted according to the following:

 1. For pharmaceutical preparations: After approval for repackaging is obtained from the central competent health authority, the repackaging shall be conducted by manufacturers that meet the GMP standards for drugs.

-2. For raw materials: repackaging shall be conducted by manufacturers that meet the GMP standards for drugs; and, after repackaging, the repacked products shall be filed with the central competent health authority for record.
-The conditions, procedures the timeframe and procedure for filing the above-mentioned repacked products competent shall be established by the central competent health authority, as well as matters to be complied with for selling the repackaged products.
+2. For active pharmaceutical ingredients: repackaging shall be conducted by manufacturers that meet the GMP standards for drugs.
+After repackaging, the repacked products shall be filed with the central competent health authority for record.

 Article 53-1

-Business undertakings engaged in wholesaling, importing and exporting pharmaceuticals, their product procuring, holding, supplying related to the quality management, organization and personnel, premises and equipment, documentation, operation procedures, customer complaints, returns and recalls, outsourced activities, self-inspections, transportation and other pharmaceuticals distribution practice, shall meet the standard of Western Pharmaceuticals Good Distribution Practice Regulations, and shall obtain the western pharmaceuticals distribution license upon the inspection and approval from the central competent health authority.
+Business undertakings engaged in wholesaling, importing, and exporting western pharmaceuticals, their product procuring, holding, and supplying related to the quality management, organization and personnel, premises and equipment, documentation, operation procedures, customer complaints, returns and recalls, outsourced activities, self-inspections, transportation, and other pharmaceuticals distribution practice, shall meet the standard of Western Pharmaceuticals Good Distribution Practice Regulations and shall obtain the western pharmaceuticals distribution license upon the inspection and approval from the central competent health authority.

-The contents from previous paragraph shall be enforced in several phases.
-The enforcements of pharmaceuticals and the types of pharmaceutical firms, requirement, methods and schedules shall be announced by the central competent health authority.
+The contents from the previous paragraph shall be enforced in several phases.
+The enforcement of pharmaceuticals, the types of pharmaceutical firms, requirements, methods, and schedules shall be announced by the central competent health authority.

-Business undertakings who meet the standard of paragraph 1 obtaining the western pharmaceuticals distribution license, may pay the corresponding application fees to apply for certificates with the central competent health authority.
+Business undertakings that meet the standard of Paragraph 1 in obtaining the western pharmaceuticals distribution license may pay the corresponding application fees to apply for certificates with the central competent health authority.

-Western Pharmaceuticals Good Distribution Practice Regulations and western pharmaceuticals distribution license of paragraph 1, the application requirements, review procedures and criteria, approval and issuance, validity period, revocation, return and cancellation of the license of the previous paragraph and other matters requiring compliance shall be prescribed by the central competent health authority.
+Western Pharmaceuticals Good Distribution Practice Regulations and western pharmaceuticals distribution licenses of paragraph 1, the application requirements, review procedures, and criteria, approval and issuance, validity period, revocation, return, and cancellation of the license of the previous paragraph and other matters requiring compliance shall be prescribed by the central competent health authority.

 Article 54

-For the purpose of protecting national interests, the central competent health authority may enforce a control over the import of the drugs or medical devices which have been granted a medicament import permit license.
-However, this provision does not apply to those medicaments for which foreign exchange settlement certificate has been approved prior to the enforcement of such import control.
+For the purpose of protecting national interests, the central competent health authority may enforce control over the import of drugs or medical devices that have been granted a medicament import license.
+However, this provision does not apply to those medicaments for which a foreign exchange settlement certificate has been approved prior to the enforcement of such import control.

 Article 55

-Samples or gifts of medicaments which have been approved for manufacturing or import, shall not be sold.
+Samples or gifts of medicaments that have been approved for manufacture or import shall not be sold.

-Regulations governing management of samples and gifts referred to in the preceding Paragraph shall be established by the central competent health authority.
+Regulations governing the management of samples and gifts referred to in the preceding paragraph shall be established by the central competent health authority.

 Article 56

-Where any medicament manufactured and sold under official approval is intended to be sold abroad through export and if literal certificate is required by the importing country, the manufacturer of such medicament shall apply to the central competent health authority to issue an export certificate prior to the exportation thereof.
+Where any medicament manufactured and sold under official approval is intended to be sold abroad through export and if the importing country requires a literal certificate, the manufacturer of such medicament shall apply to the central competent health authority to issue an export certificate prior to the exportation thereof.

 Article 57

-The manufacture of medicaments shall be done by medicament manufacturing factories.
-Any medicament manufacturing factory shall be established pursuant to the Standards for Medicament Factory Establishment, and shall carry out factory registration pursuant to the Factory Management Act, except when exemption from factory registration is allowed pursuant to the Factory Management Act, or if such manufacture, as approved by the central competent health authority, is for research and development purposes.
+The medicaments shall be manufactured by medicament manufacturing factories.
+Any medicament manufacturing factory shall be established pursuant to the Standards for Medicament Factory Establishment and shall carry out factory registration pursuant to the Factory Management Act, except when exemption from factory registration is allowed pursuant to the Factory Management Act or if such manufacture, as approved by the central competent health authority, is for research and development purposes.

-For purposes of medicament manufacture, the factory facilities, equipment, organization and personnel, production, quality control, storage, logistics, handling of customer complaints, and other matters requiring compliance shall comply with the good manufacturing practices for medicaments; the manufacture may only begin after the central competent health authority has completed its inspection and granted approval and the medicament manufacture license has been obtained.
-These restrictions do not apply to manufacturers of medical devices that, per public announcement by the central competent health authority, do not need to comply with the good manufacturing practice for medicaments.
+For purposes of medicament manufacture, the factory facilities, equipment, organization and personnel, production, quality control, storage, logistics, handling of customer complaints, and other matters requiring compliance shall comply with the Pharmaceutical Good Manufacturing Practice Regulations; the manufacture may only begin after the central competent health authority has completed its inspection and granted approval and the medicament manufacture license has been obtained.
+These restrictions do not apply to manufacturers of medical devices that, per a public announcement by the central competent health authority, do not need to comply with the Pharmaceutical Good Manufacturing Practice Regulations.

 A pharmaceutical firm that has met the requirements of the preceding paragraph and obtained the medicament manufacture license may pay the corresponding application fees to apply for certificates with the central competent health authority.